 Do I need workers’ compensation?

-What happens if I don’t have required coverage?
+What happens if I don’t have the required coverage?

 Can I get voluntary coverage?